NEWS RELEASE

 [+EMOTION Award]

-Since our founding in 1890, we have inherited old drawings and photographs for over 130 years.
-We developed "4D Marunouchi" to allow you to experience the historical architecture and city that remain here in the metaverse.
-You will travel through time to Marunouchi, where three generations of "Maru Buildings" stand, from before and after the Great Kanto Earthquake (1923) to today's appearance after its reconstruction in 2002.
-The "open archives," which anyone can easily access through the online game "Fortnite," will not only preserve the materials, but also widely communicate the changes in the city and its charm.
-This project looks to a future where the real and digital overlap through the development of digital twins and interaction with users.
+Since our founding in 1890, our company has preserved old drawings and photographs for over 130 years.
+We developed "4D Marunouchi," which allows visitors to experience the historic architecture and cityscape that remain here in the metaverse.
+The experience spans three generations of Marunouchi buildings, from before and after the Great Kanto Earthquake of 1923 to their current appearance after reconstruction in 2002, and takes visitors on a time-traveling tour.
+The "Open Archive," easily accessible to anyone through the online game "Fortnite," not only preserves the materials but also widely communicates the city's evolution and appeal.
+Through the development of digital twins and user interaction, this project looks toward a future where the real and digital worlds overlap.

 [+EMOTION Award] Veneti-An Tea House / Arabi-An Tea House teahouses made from food waste from around the world